rupamnag/Gastrointestinal_Tract_Anomalies_Detection_RupamNag/README.md

 - The creators of the **Kvasir-v2** dataset for providing a publicly available benchmark dataset for gastrointestinal disease research.
 - The TensorFlow and Keras development teams for their open-source deep learning framework.
-- Aliah University for providing academic guidance and research support.
+- IEEE CIS Kolkata Chapter Summer Internship 2026 for providing academic guidance and research support.

 ---